 - Access to SRC statisticians for advice on sampling and weighting

-- Access to topic experts at the ANU Centre for Social Research and Methods
+- Access to academic experts at the ANU Centre for Social Research and Methods

 - Advice regarding parallel studies, sample blending and calibration in order to evaluate and/or improve the results being obtained from non-probability online panels.

-We can support you with a full range of complementary research services, including reporting, analysis and significance testing.
+We can support you with a full range of complementary research services, including questionnaire design and testing, analysis and reporting, and statistical significance testing.